 - Gain significant business or revenue because you now have the confidence to negotiate effectively

-- Have the confidence to make that life change you have been putting off because you will now have self belief to take the plunge
+- Have the confidence to make that life change you have been putting off because you will now have the self-belief to take the plunge

 - Be comfortable saying No’ to the things that are just wrong for you

-- Saying ‘Yes’ to things that really fulfil your needs
+- Saying ‘Yes’ to things that fulfil your needs